Brescia: Demographics

-In 2015, there were 196,480 people residing in Brescia, of whom 47.1% were male and 52.9% were female.
+As of 2025, Brescia has a population of 199,949, of whom 48.4% are male and 51.6% female.
 Minors (children aged 0–17) totalled 16% of the population compared to pensioners who number 24.6%.
 This compares with the Italian average of 16.5% (minors) and 22% (pensioners).
-In the four years between 2011 and 2015, the population of Brescia grew by 3.9%, while Italy as a whole grew by 2.1%.
+Between 2024 and 2025, the population of Brescia grew by 0.85%, while Italy as a whole declined by 0.06%.
 The current birth rate of Brescia is 7.9 births per 1,000 inhabitants compared to the Italian average of 8 births.

 Brescia is one of the most cosmopolitan and multicultural cities in Italy.
 In 2018, the foreign-born residents represented 12% of the total population.
-The largest immigrant group comes from other European nations (mostly Romania, Ukraine, Moldova and Albania), the others from South Asia (mostly India and Pakistan) and North Africa.
+The largest immigrant group comes from other European nations (mostly Romania, Ukraine, Moldova and Albania), the others from South Asia (mostly Pakistan and India) and North Africa.
 The city is predominantly Roman Catholic, but due to immigration now has some Orthodox Christian, Sikh and Muslim followers.

 In 2006 there were about 1,000 people of Pakistani origins living in Brescia.